AfzalivE/afzalive.github.io/_drafts/2020-10-15-intro-to-jetpack-compose-navigation.md

     ```

 2. Replace `[buildId]` with the latest build ID from [https://androidx.dev/snapshots/builds](https://androidx.dev/snapshots/builds).
 This post uses `buildId = 6909004`.
-3. In the `depedencies` block of your app's `build.gradle` file, add:
+3. In the `dependencies` block of your app's `build.gradle` file, add:

     ```groovy
 implementation "androidx.navigation:navigation-compose:1.0.0-SNAPSHOT"